puolival/multipy/README.md

 [11] Worsley KJ, Evans AC, Marrett S, Neelin P (1992): A three-dimensional statistical analysis for CBF activation studies in human brain. *Journal of Cerebral Blood Flow and Metabolism* 12:900–918.

+[12] Bennett CM, Wolford GL, Miller MB (2009): The principled control of false positives in neuroimaging. *Social Cognitive and Affective Neuroscience* 4(4):417–422.

+[13] Efron B (2008): Simultaneous inference: When should hypothesis testing problems be combined? *The Annals of Applied Statistics* 2(1):197–223.